yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 distant relative of the original Oreo protocol, and any errors are the draft authors' alone.

-We would like to thank Dave Garrett, Daniel Kahn Gillmor, Eric Rescorla and Yoav Nir for their comments on this draft.
+We would like to thank Dave Garrett, Daniel Kahn Gillmor, Yoav Nir, Eric Rescorla and Rich Salz for their comments on this draft.
 Special thanks to Craig Francis for contributing the HPKP deployment script, and to Ralph Holz for several fruitful discussions.

 --- back

 # Document History

+## draft-sheffer-tls-pinning-ticket-08

+- ISE comments by Rich Salz.

 ## draft-sheffer-tls-pinning-ticket-07